Nevenall/monsters/Draskuous.md

 ## A Secret

-It is said that a being strong enough of mind to endure the triple gaze of a Draskuous will earn it's respect and may thereafter bargin with it for mutual benefit.
+It is said that a being strong enough of mind to endure the triple gaze of a Draskuous will earn it's respect and may thereafter bargain with it for mutual benefit.

 ----